suriyun-production/turnbase-rpg-docs/docs/pages/022-daily-rewarding.md

 ## How it work

-When you enter the game to manage scene which has instance of `UIAllDailyRewardManager` component which is a component which has list of `UIDailyRewardManager` component, `UIAllDailyRewardManager` will tell instances of `UIDailyRewardManager` to reload reward list and show it.
+When you enter the game to manage scene which has instance of `UIAllDailyRewardManager` component which is a component which has list of `UIDailyRewardManager` instances, `UIAllDailyRewardManager` will tell instances of `UIDailyRewardManager` to reload reward list and show it.

 ![](../images/022/4.png)